willfaught/paige/README.md

   credit:
     data:
       hide: false # Don't credit this project in a data attribute
-    link:
-      hide: false # Don't credit this project in the footer
   date:
     format: ":date_long" # Hugo date format
     source: "published" # Displayed date in single pages; must be "published" or "modified"